 Although you’re not likely to get lost in your very simple maze (never mind the fact you can also easily see over the top), they’re also a splendid way to get kids involved in gardening.

-Curved garden beds are an impressive way to add interest to the straight lines many of us have boxing in our gardens.
+Curved yard beds are an impressive way to add interest to the straight lines many of us have boxing in our yards.

 If the thought of making curves out of wood is making your head hurt, there are many places you can get them in kit form, enabling you to make your potager look perfect, without the headache.

-Once you’ve decided on the design of your raised garden beds, you need to think about how to protect the wood, so that they’ll last as long as possible.
+Once you’ve decided on the design of your raised yard beds, you need to think about how to protect the wood, so that they’ll last as long as possible.

 If you want to keep the natural look of the wood, Textrol penetrating oil finish will protect your beds against moisture and UV damage by saturating the wood and protecting it from within.

-If you fancy a splash of color in your garden, you could use Solid Color Stain, which also acts as an all-in-one treatment.
-With 35 different shades available and a 15-year guarantee against flaking and peeling on vertical surfaces (5 years for horizontal), your raised garden beds will not only look jolly, but you can rest safe in the knowledge that they’ll also be protected.
-You could even coordinate their colors with a shed or summer house if you fancied!
+If you fancy a splash of color in your yard, you could use Solid Color Stain, which also acts as an all-in-one treatment.
+With 35 different shades available and a 15-year guarantee against flaking and peeling on vertical surfaces (5 years for horizontal), your raised yard beds will not only look jolly, but you can rest safe in the knowledge that they’ll also be protected.
+You could even coordinate their colors with a shed or summer house if you fancy!

-Going to build raised garden beds?
+Going to build raised yard beds?
 We’d love to see some photos!
 Get in touch with your project shots.